oven-sh/bun/README.md

 }
 ```

-To convert from a 0-terminated pointer to a JavaScript string:
+To convert from a null-terminated string pointer to a JavaScript string:

 ```ts
 const myString = new CString(ptr);